-Policy Text Comments Potential Impacts same or similar materials, or in new construction projects where use of the material is specified in order to maintain or enhance the character of the local area. catchment area.
+Policy Text Comments Potential Impacts and repair of historic buildings or structures built of the same or similar materials, or in new construction projects where use of the material is specified in order to maintain or enhance the character of the local area. lie outside the River Mease SAC catchment area.
 Policy M9: Coal In assessing proposals for the extraction of coal, particular regard will be had to: (i) the employment and other economic benefits of the proposal; (ii) any environmental improvements or other material planning benefits to the community likely to result from the proposal; (iii) the contribution of the proposal towards the comprehensive reclamation of areas of derelict or contaminated land, or the remediation of coal mining legacy issues; (iv) the avoidance of the sterilisation of mineral resources in advance of development; (v) the avoidance of the piecemeal working of surface deposits; and (vi) the need for fireclay.
 Proposals for the extraction of coal will be considered against the provisions of the National Planning Policy Framework.
 The NPPF specifically excludes developments that may lead to an adverse effect on European sites from the presumption in favour of sustainable development.
 The Policy outlines particular factors that will be taken into account in assessing proposals.
 Potentially workable coal resources exist within the catchment area of the River Mease SAC.
 However, Policy DM7 clearly states that development 'must show that a proposal can be delivered without adverse effect on the integrity of any SAC, SPA or Ramsar site' before it will be permitted.
 On that basis the policy can be screened out as being unlikely to lead to a significant effect.
-GREEN Policy M10: Conventional and Unconventional Hydrocarbons (Oil and Gas) Planning permission will be granted for the exploration of conventional and unconventional hydrocarbons (oil and gas) provided that: (i) the well site and associated facilities are sited in the least sensitive location from which the target reservoir can be accessed; and that (ii) operations are for a temporary length of time.
-Policy covers exploration and production of hydrocarbon resources.
+GREEN Policy M10: Oil and Gas Planning permission will be granted for exploration, appraisal or production of oil and gas and unconventional hydrocarbons provided that the proposal: (i) would be appropriately sited to ensure the least impact; and Policy covers exploration and production of hydrocarbon resources.
 There are currently no exploration licence areas within the catchment of the River Mease SAC.
-In any event, Policy DM7 clearly states that development 'must show that a GREEN
+In any event, Policy DM7 clearly states that GREEN